Say It in French

 Say It in French is a 1938 American comedy film directed by Andrew L. Stone and written by Frederick J. Jackson.
 The film stars Ray Milland, Olympe Bradna, Irene Hervey, Janet Beecher, Mary Carlisle and Holmes Herbert.
 The film was released on November 28, 1938, by Paramount Pictures.

 Plot

-A family with financial problems arranges a wedding between their pro golfer son and a wealthy heiress, however they don't know that the son already got married while playing a tournament in France.
+A family with financial problems arranges a wedding between their pro golfer son and a wealthy heiress, however, they don't know that the son already got married while playing a tournament in France.

+Other information

+Evelyn Keyes was originally cast as Julie, despite being only 18 and fairly unknown.
+In her memoir, she claimed that director Andrew Stone raped her, and then fired her from the film after she needed to recover from an abortion.